LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 }
 ```
 *   `paidFee`: fee paid by the relayer for the cross-chain update transaction,
-*   `relayerPublicKey`: public key of the relayer posting the cross-chain update transaction,
+*   `relayerAddress`: address of the relayer posting the cross-chain update transaction.
+This property must be 20 bytes long.
 *   `partnerChainInboxSize`: size of the partner chain inbox.